ahmali3/Leetcode-Solutions/README.md

 # LeetCode Solutions
-My own solutions to some of the questions on Leetcode written in Java.
+My own Java solutions to some LeetCode questions.